How to Navigate the New Reality of Manufacturing

 - 89% of manufacturers are leaving manufacturing jobs unfilled because they can’t find qualified applicants

-- The combination of COVID-19 and the manufacturing talent shortage is inspiring employers to get creative with their hiring initiatives
+- The combination of the ongoing COVID-19 pandemic and the manufacturing talent shortage is inspiring employers to get creative with their hiring initiatives

 - To succeed today, you have to more effectively meet new (and changing) consumer demand by using technology